What Are the Cheapest Campervans in the UK?

 Why buy a Renault Trafic?

 While the Renault Trafic is a practical and budget-friendly option, some may say it lacks the iconic campervan appeal of other models.
-Like the Nissan NV300, there isn’t enough space to stand up inside, so you may need to add a pop-top roof to your list of conversion tasks if you’re choosing this van.
+Also, like the Nissan NV300, there isn’t enough space to stand up inside, so you may need to add a pop-top roof to your list of conversion tasks if you’re choosing this van for longer trips.
 While they’re generally reliable, some older models have experienced turbo-related issues, so it’s worth checking the vehicle’s service history before buying.

 Why buy a Ford Transit Custom?

 While this is a practical and affordable van, it doesn’t have the same appeal or strong resale value of other models, like the VW Transporter.
-Most Transit Customs don’t offer full standing height, so you may need to install a pop-top roof if this is something you require.
-Also, older models (2013-2016) have experienced some reliability issues with engine components, so it’s always a good idea to look out for a well-maintained van with a good service history.
+Also, most Transit Customs don’t offer full standing height, so you may need to install a pop-top roof if this is something you want.
+Also, some of the older models (2013-2016) have experienced some reliability issues with engine components, so it’s always a good idea to look out for a well-maintained van with a good service history.

 The VW Transporter is one of the most well-loved campervan bases out there.
 Here, we’re focusing on the VW T5 model specifically, which offers many of the benefits of the newer T6 but at a more budget-friendly price.
 Produced between 2003 and 2015, the T5 is easy to drive, and well-suited for camper conversions.
 With extensive aftermarket support and a dedicated community of VW vanlifers, it remains a top contender for those looking to build their dream campervan.